 The BGFest Academy program is designed for young guitarists (ages 15-30*) with a serious interest in the classical guitar.
-It includes private lessons, masterclasses, workshops, technique and performance classes, ensemble opportunities, as well as an optional competition and an opportunity to perform in the participant recital in Jordan Hall at the end of our festival.
-We’re delighted to be back to a primarily in-person format in 2022 and we hope that you will join us in Boston at BGFest 2022!
+It includes private lessons, masterclasses, workshops, technique and performance classes, ensemble opportunities, as well as an optional competition and an opportunity to perform in the BGFest final concert at the Multicultural Arts Center.

-- Younger participants may be admitted to the program by special request.
+*Younger participants may be admitted to the program by request.
 Please contact email@example.com for an audition.

-BGFest 2020 offers master classes (live and Zoom) with international guest artists Meng Su, Oscar Ghiglia, and artistic director Eliot Fisk.
-All master classes will be recorded and saved for asynchronous viewing for a total of 30 days starting June 22nd.
-English / Chinese translation available from BGFest staff.
+BGFest XVIII offers master classes (live and/or Zoom) with international guest artists Sharon Isbin, Gohar Vardanyan, Jorge Caballero, and artistic director Eliot Fisk.
+All master classes will be recorded and saved for asynchronous viewing for a total of 30 days starting July 2nd.
+English / Chinese translation is available upon request.